 Is Yoga aerobic or anaerobic?

-Opting yoga for your daily workout when you have many other workout options can be very goal-oriented.
-Many sports and workouts have specific goals and yoga are about having shared advantages with exercises.
+Opting for yoga for your daily workout may make you think Is yoga aerobic or anaerobic?
+Why this?
+As we all know while doing a workout the regulated breathing makes your workout or any exercise more effective so Why not yoga?
+Many sports and workouts have specific goals and yoga is about having shared advantages with exercises.

-So choosing yoga while in confusion with the fact that is yoga aerobic or anaerobic can be difficult.
+So choosing yoga while in confusion with the fact that yoga is aerobic or anaerobic exercise can be difficult.
 So to know the actual way of action of yoga we should first know the meaning of aerobic or anaerobic exercises independently.

 So let us guide you all along.